kolbasa/cordova-plugin-apkupdater/README.md

 The method `backgroundDownload` downloads the update slowly in the background.

-You can set a time interval here in which the individual parts are to be downloaded.
+You can set a time interval in which the individual parts are to be downloaded.

 In my use case, I generate 90 parts, each with 50 kilobytes.
 Altogether approx. 4.5 MegaByte.
 The user's device downloads an update file every 15 minutes.